Younghun-Jung/drawing_board/README.md

 - Control Opacity(0-1.0) and color(built-in) of brush
 - Reset button: clear CANVAS
 - Save Button: Save image on current canvas through saving it on context menu of new window

+## Todo
+- Fix problem that circle shape is shown when opacity value is applied
+- Add functions to draw figure(quadrangle, triangle, etc)